Find Affordable College Courses

 $4,746 Average Tuition & Fees

-Fox Valley Technical College came in at #10 in this year’s edition of the Best Value Mental & Social Health Services Schools in Wisconsin ranking.
-Located in the medium-sized suburb of Appleton, FVTC is a public college with a fairly large student population.
+With a ranking of #10, Fox Valley Technical College did quite well on this year’s best value schools for mental and social health services students.
+Located in the suburb of Appleton, FVTC is a public college with a large student population.

 FVTC undergraduate students pay an average of $4,746 in in-state tuition and fees each year.